-(i) This section establishes a procedure for the subdivision of land into eight lots or fewer in accordance with State and County law.
+(i) This section establishes a procedure for the subdivision of land into less than eight lots or buildings or fewer than 60 bedrooms in accordance with State and County law.

-(i) Unless exempted in accordance with Section 160A-376 of the North Carolina General Statutes, all divisions of land including five or fewer individual lots with no construction of public streets or installation of public infrastructure, shall comply with the provisions of this section.
+(i) Unless exempted in accordance with Section 160A-376160D-802 of the North Carolina General Statutes, all divisions of land including five or fewer individual lots with no construction of public streets or installation of public infrastructure, shall comply with the provisions of this section.